bulentgorkem/webpack4-react-docker/README.md

 # webpack4-react-docker

-webpack4 react docker hot reloading
+Webpack4 react project with hot reloading in a docker container..

+# run

+`docker-compose up`